zen-2a-code/React-Native/react-native-junior-guide.md

 - OS (Operating System): the boss software that runs the device (iOS or Android).
 - CSS (Cascading Style Sheets): rules that style how things look; React Native uses similar style ideas in JavaScript objects.
 - JS (JavaScript): the language you write to make React Native apps.
+- JSON (JavaScript Object Notation): a text way to store settings and data, like labeled boxes written in a notebook (`package.json`, `app.json`).